ITC-cloud-soft/yaml-app/README.md

 * Offers rich configuration options, such as container images, pod count, CPU and memory limits, disk settings, ConfigMap and KeyVault configurations, etc.
 * Uses Helm and YAML to manage Kubernetes resources, simplifying complex configuration management and application deployment processes.
 * Frontend based on React and Ant Design, backend using C# ASP.NET Core and Quartz.
+## Yamler Download, Export, Import Features

+Yamler offers the following features to support efficient management and deployment in development environments:

+1. **Download**:
+   Using Yamler, you can download the current configuration and manage the cluster settings locally.

+2. **Export**:
+   Users can export configuration files and save them, later importing them into the same or different environments to apply the same settings.

+3. **Import**:
+   You can easily import configuration files exported from other clusters to quickly deploy the same settings, ensuring consistent application deployment across multiple environments.

+### Migration Functionality (Parallel Deployment in Development Environments)

+Using configuration files in development environments, Yamler can apply the configured settings to multiple clusters, enabling parallel deployment across environments.
+Once the configuration is set, users can quickly import the same application and deploy it across other clusters where Yamler is installed.
 ## System Modules

 ~~~